icza/screp/README.md

 ## Installing the `screp` CLI app

-The easiest is to download the binary release prepared for your platform from the [Releases page](https://github.com/icza/screp/releases).
+The easiest is to download the binary release prepared for your platform from the [Releases](https://github.com/icza/screp/releases) page.
 Extract the archive and start using `screp`.

-If you want to build `screp` from source, then simply run the
+If you want to build `screp` from source, then simply run the following command:

 	go get -u github.com/icza/screp/...

-This will clone this repo if you don't have it yet, or update it if you already have it in your `$GOPATH`, and will build and place `screp` inside `$GOPATH/bin/`.
+This will clone this repo if you don't have it yet, or update it if you already have it in your `$GOPATH`, and will build and place `screp` inside `$GOPATH/bin`.

 ## Example projects using this